Democratic lawmakers splinter over criteria for $1,400 stimulus payments as Biden relief bill advances

+Democrats have not decided the final threshold levels for the checks to include in their plan despite having little time before they are expected to release legislation, according to one aide granted anonymity to discuss internal deliberations.

 Centrist lawmakers such as Sen. Joe Manchin III (D-W.Va.) have called for targeting the payments to prevent them from going to high-earning Americans, arguing that families who have not lost their jobs do not need help.
-Senior Democrats have coalesced around a plan that would lower the income threshold determining eligibility for the checks from prior levels of $75,000 per individual to $50,000 per individual, while lowering the threshold for married couples from $150,000 to $100,000.
+Senior Democrats have eyed a plan that would lower the income threshold determining eligibility for the checks from prior levels of $75,000 per individual to $50,000 per individual, while lowering the threshold for married couples from $150,000 to $100,000.

 But that idea has been met with increasing resistance from other members of the party, including Senate Finance Chairman Ron Wyden (D-Ore.) and Senate Budget Chairman Bernie Sanders (I-Vt.), as well as House lawmakers in the Congressional Progressive Caucus.
 Wyden and Sanders have publicly criticized the proposals to lower the income thresholds to $50,000, saying middle class families have suffered pay cuts and other economic shocks and need relief, too.
 Sen. Jon Ossoff (D-Ga.), whose victory in January helped seal Democrats’ Senate majority, also opposes lowering the threshold on the checks, according to a spokeswoman.